 The videos are simple to make, as they are typically for existing properties.
-You’d need a panoramic camera to capture the property into a video format with no programming required.
+You’d need a panoramic camera to capture the property in a video format with no programming required.
 Clients can use a simple device such as Google Cardboard to optimize the immersive experience.

 Interactive visits, on the other hand, allow customers to choose to navigate the property by clicking on exclusively curated hotspots.
-Though the interactive virtual tours are more complicated, they are more efficient in showcasing properties.
+Though interactive virtual tours are more complicated, they are more efficient in showcasing properties.

 Let’s take a quick detour to draw an analogy from a retail study, which highlighted that the presence of mannequins enhanced purchase intentions.
 The results were based on experiments whose dependent measures included surveys and eye-tracking data.

 Similarly, in real estate, the presence of furniture or chic décor could increase the chances of selling apartments.

 To enhance properties, real estate agencies collaborate with interior designers—the process is called staging.
 Such staged houses take 80% less time to sell, and when it comes to costs, virtual staging isn’t too dear.

 Many customers may be good at envisioning a potential neighborhood or a concerned property—even when it isn’t built.